VariousTurtle/EAS-Decoder/README.md

     # for debian or raspberry pi
     apt install multimon-ng

+# Running the Program
-If you are running this on a normal system without the raspbery pi hardware run the program with the --Lcd flag
+If you are running this on a normal system without the raspbery pi hardware run the program with the --Lcd argumnet

     python main.py -l
     # or